umutkcbs/fps-boost/README.md

 ------------------------------------

 Always use low frame rate videos to see the best difference.
 If it does not happen the first time, you can process the resulting file again.
-(You must delete the "out" folder for this.).
+(You must delete the "out" folder for this).

 Set your file name to "input.mp4".
 Run "1.py, 2.py, 3.py, 4.py" files.